ethereum/c-kzg-4844/README.md

 ## Interface functions

-The C-KZG-4844 library provides an implementation of the KZG functions specified as public in the Polynomial Commitments specification.
+The C-KZG-4844 library provides implementations of the public KZG functions that are defined in the Polynomial Commitments specification.
 The aim is to align these functions as closely as possible with the specification.

 - `blob_to_kzg_commitment`
 - `compute_kzg_proof`